Styles that balance out narrow features are your BFF.

 It’s a total misconception that there aren’t any cool short hairstyles for long faces, especially with options like this short, angled pixie.
-Not only do you get the short hair you’re going for, you can get an angled chop that defined your long face.
+Not only do you get the short hair you’re going for, but you can also get an angled chop that defines your long face.
 The mega volume is a bonus as you place your hair on your preferred side, creating body and bounce to your hair without too much length.
-For some molding action, use the S Factor By TIGI Creamy Molding Wax to style your hair!
-Apply to the roots and fluff out for a voluminous look, or twist between your fingers for a piecey effect.

 5. Teeny Afro

-The teeny weeny afro was a hit in 2016 that we are sure to be seeing more of in the new year.
-We love how this short crop isn’t too heavy as it focus on a tight cut around your face.
+The teeny weeny afro is still a hit and we are sure to be seeing more of it in the coming years.
+We love how this short crop isn’t too heavy as it focuses on a tight cut around your face.
 This draws the focus to your eyes and neck while also adding depth to your long face.

 Another way to upgrade your regular bob is to ask for the Cleopatra fringe.
 This breaks up your features, effectively shortening them and making your face look more symmetrical.
 As for your bob haircut, keep it neat, with long layers around the chin.
 We love how texture makes the look infinitely cuter and more modern though—emulate by tousling in some texturizing cream, such as Bed Head by TIGI Manipulator Matte.